-The MTA configuration file MUST contain the attributes identified as "required" in the Device Level Configuration Data table, which appears in section 9.1.1.
+The MTA configuration file MUST contain the attributes identified as "required" in the Device Level Configuration Data table, which appears in section 9.1.1; failing which, the MTA MUST reject the configuration file and take the necessary steps as defined in section 7.2 (failure of step MTA 23 due to 'Configuration file error').
 The MTA configuration file MAY contain any of the non-required attributes which appear in the Device Level Configuration Data table.
 If the configuration file does not contain required attributes, it MUST be rejected.
 The MTA configuration file MUST be sent to the embedded-MTA every time this device is powered on.
-The MTA enrollment inform (step MTA15 of the provisioning flow) is the trigger which causes the configuration file to be sent to the embedded-MTA.